-During 2016 Antonio Roberts will continue his collaboration with Lucy Hutchinson to further the work they have been producing in response to the growing surveillance culture.
-They will be devising creative interventions which aim to circumvent invasive surveillance technology.
+During 2016 Antonio Roberts continued his collaboration with Lucy Hutchinson to further the work they had been producing in response to the growing surveillance culture.
+They devised creative interventions with the aim to circumvent invasive surveillance technology.

-These interventions will take a variety of approaches and will not be limited to purely hardware/software based response.
-In one such intervention they will be taking inspiration from the work of artists such as Adam Harvey and Zach Blas and develop a series of masks that can be worn to obscure faces from these cameras whilst making a political statement.
+These interventions took a variety of approaches, rather than being limited to purely hardware/software based responses.
+In one such intervention, inspiration was taken from the work of artists such as Adam Harvey and Zach Blas, and a series of masks developed which can be worn to obscure faces from these cameras whilst making a political statement.

-During the fellowship the two will bring together their skills in programming, photography and printmaking and collaboratively examine the increasing collection of audience metrics by surveillance technologies for advertising uses.
-They intend to further this research by considering resistance scenarios to these technologies and the application of this software into other areas such as threat recognition, art galleries and work spaces.
+During the fellowship the two brought together their skills in programming, photography and printmaking, and collaboratively examined the increasing collection of audience metrics gathered by surveillance technologies for advertising purposes.
+They intend to further this research by considering scenarios of resistance to these technologies, and the application of this software into other areas such as threat recognition, art galleries and work spaces.